 except in the case of a Proposing User’s Estimate obtained for a Meter Read Date within the required date range; and

-provided to the Transporter not later than 16:00 hours on the 10th Supply Point Systems Business Day after the Supply Point Registration Date from each Non-Daily Read Meter referred to in paragraph 3.8.1.
+provided to the CDSP not later than 16:00 hours on the 10th Supply Point Systems Business Day after the Supply Point Registration Date from each Non-Daily Read Meter referred to in paragraph 3.8.1.

 For the purposes of this paragraph 3.8 the required date range is the period of eleven (11) Supply Point Systems Business Days commencing five (5) Supply Point Systems Business Days before the Supply Point Registration Date.

-The Transporter will not accept an Opening Meter Reading which:
+The CDSP will not accept an Opening Meter Reading which:

 is not obtained in accordance with paragraph 3.8.2(a); or